8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 ### Table Types

-There are several types of tables in 8base, each of which offers an important utility.
+There are several table types in 8base, with different features:

 #### Custom Tables